neurallayer/roboquant.org/content/documentation/design.md

 - roboquant-core: all the functionality required for back testing a strategy
 - roboquant-extra: adds support for data feeds and 3rd party brokers
 - roboquant-crypto: adds support for cryptocurrency feeds and exchanges
 - roboquant-ml: adds support for machine learning strategies.
-This is a huge module because the dependent packages tend to be very large
+This is a huge module because the dependent packages tend to be very large.
+Right now, this module is not published yet.

 This approach allows people with limited hardware to only load the modules required.

 ## Time handling
-When testing strategies that trade simultaneously in multiple timezones, like stocks in New York and London, it is key to have proper time management.
-Otherwise, you run the risk that your strategy performs very well but only because it can peep into the future due to faulty handling of timezones.
+When testing strategies that trade simultaneously in multiple time-zones, like stocks in New York and London, it is key to have proper time management.
+Otherwise, you run the risk that your strategy performs very well but only because it can peep into the future due to faulty handling of time-zones.

 Because of that, roboquant internally only uses the Java Instant type to represent a moment in time.
 So all time events can be easily compared without having to consider time zones.

 When importing data, there is functionality to convert the data from timezone specific value towards the Instant type.
 When displaying time related information, it can be converted back the other way around if desired.

 But the fact remains that all internal logic relies only on the Instant type in order to prevent timezone mistakes from happening.

 ## Performance
 With data sets growing, it is important that a strategy can still be quickly evaluated and tuned when required.
 If this develop-test cycle becomes too slow, it is nearly impossible to create high performing strategies.

 - Roboquant isn't setup to be a ledger and does not require the same accuracy when it comes to trading data.
 The native Double type provides enough precision for any trading purpose and there is no need to use (the much slower and memory hungry) BigDecimal type.

 - The data Feed API supports data that is kept in-memory as well data that is stored on disk and only accessed when required.
 This allows for running back test where the test data doesn't fit in memory or running back-tests on machines with limited memory.
-In fact roboquant can be used on a JVM with only 1 gigabyte of heap allocated.
+In fact roboquant can be used on a JVM with only 512 MB of heap allocated.

 - Many of the builtin features support multi-core machines to speedup processing.
 For example the CSV parser can parse CSV files in parallel so even directories with thousands of CSV files can be parsed in seconds.

 - Avoid (auto)boxing, so the JVM can access these variables directly.
 This means where possible use native types and not the wrapper one.
 See [background](https://docs.oracle.com/javase/1.5.0/docs/guide/language/autoboxing.html)

 - Overall the latency is kept very low when processing a new event and generating a signal and order.
-So it is feasible to to create fast, low latency (sub-second) trading strategies.
+So it is feasible to create fast, low latency (sub-second) trading strategies.

 ## Reliability
 Even more important than performance, is reliability when it comes to trading software.